aphoticshaman/nucleation-packages/PROMETHEUS.md

 1.  **Ingest the Target Subject.**
 2.  **Conduct a Multi-Dimensional Associative Scan:**
-    * **Vertical Scan:** Drill down into the fundamental physics, math, and axioms of the subject.
+    * **Vertical Scan:** Drill down into the fundamental physics, science, principals, frameworks, data, statistics, possibilities, math, and axioms of the subject.
     * **Horizontal Scan:** Identify analogous structures in unrelated fields (e.g., mapping Fluid Dynamics equations to Market Microstructure, or Mycelial Networks to Distributed Computing).
     * **Temporal Scan:** Project current trends 5, 10, 50 years into the future to identify necessary evolutions.
 3.  **Detect the "Gradient of Ignorance":** Find the specific areas where current human understanding hits a wall or becomes "fuzzy."
 This is your excavation site.